 If you’ve incurred a speeding ticket recently, you may not have experienced the increase in your insurance premium yet.
 Rest assured that it is coming.
 Insurance companies levy the premium increase when the state that issued the ticket informs them of the violation and the increase is shown the next time your insurance renewal comes around.
 If you’re wondering how long a speeding ticket stays on your record for insurance, read further.
-At Van Camp Law Firm, we are experienced with helping you navigate the murky waters of tickets and insurance.
+At Van Camp Law Firm, we are experienced with helping you navigate the murky waters of speeding tickets and insurance.

 It’s important to distinguish between a driver’s license record and a car insurance record because they are not the same.
 The state can view the points on your driver’s license differently than your car insurance carrier does.
 The Department of Motor Vehicles (DMV) in your state issues points when you receive a ticket for a moving violation like speeding.
 If you accumulate a certain number of points on your DMV record your driver’s license may be suspended or revoked.
 The number of points varies depending on the severity of the violation and each state has its own system.
 For example, a speeding ticket may be one point while a DUI conviction may be six points.